Gin Blossoms: Breakup

-Gin Blossoms broke up in early 1997.
+Gin Blossoms broke up in 1997.
 Wilson and Rhodes launched the Gas Giants while Leen formed a band called Rai and then retired from music to operate a rare book store.
 Valenzuela fronted a short-lived outfit called the Low Watts, released a solo album, and kept busy writing and producing.
 Johnson joined another Tempe-based band, Roger Clyne and the Peacemakers.
 Wilson ventured into producing as well, at his Mayberry Studios in Tempe, Arizona (now called Uranus Studios).